jenkinsci/build-monitor-plugin/README.md

 ## Roadmap and work in progress

+To stay up-to-date with the project news - [follow @JanMolak on twitter](https://twitter.com/JanMolak).

 If you'd like to know what's coming next - have a look at the project's [kanban board](https://waffle.io/jan-molak/jenkins-build-monitor-plugin).
 Here's how the columns work: